How funding works

 - gross income from all sources

-- income under a trust arrangement
+- income from a Trust

 - shares in either a public or private company